pkivolowitz/asm_book/section_1/kickstart.md

 The idea of registers were introduced a very long time ago as being super fast storage that is implemented directly in the CPU.
-Because they are within the CPU, distance isn'tv really an issue.
+Because they are within the CPU, distance isn't really an issue.
 Similarly, because they are in the CPU, they operate as the speed of the CPU itself.

 Registers don't have addresses because they are not in memory.
 Instead